laristra/documentation/documentation_ccmake-docker.md

       doxygen $DOXYFILE 2>&1 | tee doxygen.log

+      #if the files are generated in html, add them to GitHub
       if [ -d "html" ] && [ -f "html/index.html" ]; then

           echo 'Uploading documentation to the gh-pages branch...'